 - CED 522, CED 545, CED 577, and CED 645 are pre-requisites for CED 680.
-You must ensure completion of these courses in Year 1. - These pre-requisites are configured as a block; students must enroll in the block and contact the program coordinator for consent to enroll.
+You must ensure completion of these courses in Year 1. - Students must enroll in the block and contact the program coordinator for consent to enroll.
 Please note that class blocks cannot be broken up.
 If you drop one class, you must drop all block courses. - CED 671 is a pre- or co-requisite for CED 680. - To graduate in 2 years, students should plan to attend at least one summer session if they carry less than 15 credit hours each semester. - Students are not required to complete the program in 2 years.
-Many students complete the program in 2.5 or 3 years.
+Many students complete the program in 2.5 or 3 years. - The faculty suggests that CED 501 precedes both CED 502 and all other quantitative courses. - Work with advisor to enroll in 6 thesis credits CED 599 (1-6 credits across various semesters). - If you plan to propose or defend your thesis in the summer, you must consult with your advisor.
+You must be enrolled in a minimum of 1-credit hour to propose or defend your thesis.